eramudeep/react-native-ecommerce/README.md

 # React-Native-Ecommerce
-A starter boilerplate for a ecommerce mobile app using React Native and Redux.
+A boilerplate for a ecommerce mobile app using React Native and Redux.
+IOs and Android
 ## Features
 - Login
 - Signup
+- Recover Account
 - Cart (List)
 - Add To Cart
 - Remove Cart